 This greater value of storage information can be explained by considering the reservoirs mean annual inflow divided by the storage capacity, the impoundment ratio.
-With a value of 1.04, Toktogul reservoir has the lowest impoundment ratio of the 11 reservoirs, see Table 1.
+With a value of 1.04, Toktogul reservoir has the lowest impoundment ratio of the 11

+5 reservoirs, see Table 1.
 When this ratio is smaller than 1, the storage capacity is larger than the mean yearly inflow.
 In that case, the release of the reservoir is unlikely to be very dependent on the current inflow, since the reservoir has a strong buffering capacity.
 On the other hand, when the impoundment ratio is very large, the mean annual inflow is greater than the storage capacity and the release will approach the inflow.

 The 11 reservoirs all have ratios greater than 1, with an average of 4.3.
-By splitting the considered reservoirs into two groups of equal size, using the median of the 11 impoundment ratios, and testing the significance of increasing the complexity and addition of more information to the network again for both groups, this can indeed be observed, see Figure 14.
+By splitting the considered reservoirs into two 10 groups of equal size, using the median of the 11 impoundment ratios (i.e. 3.97), and testing the significance of increasing the complexity and addition of more information to the network again for both groups, this can indeed be observed, see Figure 15.

+Figure 16.
+The impoundment ratios, defined as the yearly inflow divided by the total storage capacity, of the reservoirs in the GRAND (Lehner et al., 2011) reservoir database.

 The performance improvement of networks for reservoirs with a relatively large impoundment ratio is less significant, when adding extra information on storage, than the performance improvement of networks for reservoirs with a smaller impoundment ratio, which is in agreement with Hejazi et al. (2008).